Tarantella: History

-In the Italian province of Taranto, Apulia, the bite of a locally common type of wolf spider, named "tarantula" after the region, was popularly believed to be highly venomous and to lead to a hysterical condition known as tarantism.
-This became known as the "tarantella".
+In the Italian province of Taranto (taking its name from Tarantas), Apulia, the bite of a locally common type of wolf spider, Lycosa tarantula (Lycos in Greek means 'wolf'), named "tarantula" after the region, was popularly believed to be highly venomous and to lead to a hysterical condition known as tarantism.
+This type of dance became known as the tarantella.
 R. Lowe Thompson proposed that the dance is a survival from a "Dianic or Dionysiac cult", driven underground.
 John Compton later proposed that the Roman Senate had suppressed these ancient Bacchanalian rites.
-In 186 BC the tarantella went underground, reappearing under the guise of emergency therapy for bite victims.
+In 186 BC, the tarantella went underground, reappearing under the guise of emergency therapy for bite victims.

 Courtship versus tarantism dances

 The stately courtship tarantella danced by a couple or couples, short in duration, is graceful and elegant and features characteristic music.
 On the other hand, the supposedly curative or symptomatic tarantella was danced solo by a victim of a Lycosa tarantula spider bite (not to be confused with what is commonly known as a tarantula today); it was agitated in character, lasted for hours or even up to days, and featured characteristic music.
 However, other forms of the dance were and still are dances of couples usually either mimicking courtship or a sword fight.
 The confusion appears to derive from the fact that the spiders, the condition, its sufferers (tarantolati), and the dances all have names similar to the city of Taranto.

 The dance originated in the Apulia region, and spread throughout the Kingdom of the Two Sicilies.
 The Neapolitan tarantella is a courtship dance performed by couples whose "rhythms, melodies, gestures, and accompanying songs are quite distinct" featuring faster more cheerful music.
-Its origins may further lie in "a fifteenth-century fusion between the Spanish Fandango and the Moresque ballo di sfessartia."
+Its origins may further lie in "a fifteenth-century fusion between the Spanish Fandango and the Moresque ballo di sfessartia".
 The "magico-religious" tarantella is a solo dance performed supposedly to cure through perspiration the delirium and contortions attributed to the bite of a spider at harvest (summer) time.
-The dance was later applied as a supposed cure for the behavior of neurotic women (Carnevaletto delle donne).
+The dance was later applied as a supposed cure for the behavior of neurotic women (carnevaletto delle donne).

-There are several traditional tarantella groups: Cantori di Carpino, Officina Zoé, Uccio Aloisi gruppu, Canzoniere Grecanico Salentino, Selva Cupina, I Tamburellisti di Torrepaduli.
+There are several traditional tarantella groups: Cantori di Carpino, Officina Zoé, Uccio Aloisi gruppu, Canzoniere Grecanico Salentino, Selva Cupina, and I Tamburellisti di Torrepaduli.

-The tarantella is most frequently played with a mandolin, a guitar, an accordion and tambourines. flute, fiddle, trumpet and clarinet are also used.
+The tarantella is most frequently played with a mandolin, a guitar, an accordion, and tambourines; flute, fiddle, trumpet, and clarinet are also used.

 The tarantella is a dance in which the dancer and the drum player constantly try to upstage each other by playing faster or dancing longer than the other, subsequently tiring one person out first.